What Is Clean Beauty? We Asked Two Skincare ExpertsJuly 15, 2022

 Take poison ivy for example.
 “Poison ivy is completely natural, but I don’t recommend it be slathered on the skin for beauty benefits,” she says.
 Instead, Dr. Engelman suggests sticking to a skincare routine backed by science.
 “Many ingredients made in a lab deliver excellent results and are perfectly safe to use,” she notes.
 “That said, I respect and applaud the clean beauty movement and am grateful for the new trend towards clean ingredients that also provide notable results on the skin.”

-Garnier Green Labs was created with clean beauty in mind, with the newest launch — Garnier Green Labs Pinea-C Brightening Serum Cream with SPF 30 — being 100% vegan and mineral oil- and paraben-free.
-This 3-in-1 product replaces your daily moisturizer, serum and sunscreen and already has the rave reviews of our editors.
+Garnier Green Labs was created with clean beauty in mind, with products like the Garnier Green Labs Pinea-C Brightening Serum Cream with SPF 30.
+Not only is it 100% vegan and mineral oil- and paraben-free, this 3-in-1 product replaces your daily moisturizer, serum and sunscreen.
+Plus, it already has the rave reviews of our editors.
+Another editor-favorite clean beauty brand?
+Youth to the People, which offers products that are USA-made, vegan, cruelty-free and packaged in recyclable containers.

 Photo: Chaunte Vaughn